“I provide support in the areas of emotional regulation, assertiveness, and boundary setting.”

 What do you do to continue learning and building competencies as a provider?

-As a sought after paid speaker in the field of complex trauma, immigrational trauma, and high achiever mental wellness needs, I'm able to connect with accomplished peers and presenters and keep abreast of new tools and resources in the community.
+I regularly attend trainings and conferences in order to efficiently help my clients address the historical burdens they carry and create lives that are rooted in their values and needs.
+As a sought after, paid speaker in the field of high achiever mental wellness needs, I'm able to connect with accomplished peers and presenters and keep abreast of new tools and resources to service this community.

 How do your own core values shape your approach to therapy?

 My core values are growth, balance, and authenticity.
 I believe that none of us wake up in the morning looking to disappoint ourselves or others.
 The good news is that there is something we can do about it.
 Remember learning to ride a bike?
 Memorizing the multiplication table?
 Taking the subway the first time?
 These tasks seemed impossible but after a focused effort, you were able to master them.
 Emotional muscles need training and strengthening, just as your physical and intellectual muscles do.
 Therapy with me will provide you with the space to take a deep look at the way things are/feel now and equip you with new tools to create the changes you've been wanting to make.

 What are you most excited about within the evolving mental health landscape?